-When visiting Franconia, I wasn’t only at the geographical centre of Europe and Germany, but at the very heart of the German beer culture and tradition.
-Here, beer is more than just a drink; it’s more than ‘downing a quick pint’ or drinking according to popular brand.
+When visiting Franconia, I wasn’t only at the geographical centre of Europe and Germany, but at the very heart of the German beer tradition and culture.
+In Germany, beer is more than just a drink; it’s more than ‘downing a quick pint’ or drinking according to popular brand.
 The clinking of the litre-full ceramic beer stein in a centuries old setting is a way of life – a cultural and social experience that has come to define German tradition.

 Here, German beer is of the highest quality, with unique blends and distinguished tastes straight from the barrels of atmospheric brewery taverns and historical beer festivals that last for days on end.
 And it all dates back to the history of the monks, where production first began.